 Like many big cities, Durham offers a great variety of pet friendly activities and attractions.
 But if you’re looking for a couple unexpected pet friendly finds in Durham, we’ve got you covered!

 First, a visit to Durham wouldn’t be complete without a stroll around Duke University’s beautiful campus!
 Buster and Ty seem to think they’d make excellent Blue Devils!

-We then journeyed over to pet friendly Fearrington Village near Chapel Hill.
-Surrounded by farm pastures and modeled after an old English hamlet, the developers created a charming residential community that includes an upscale inn, three restaurants, and stores offering an exceptional range of gifts, home and garden items, apparel, and fresh flowers.
-Below is the English garden setting next to the inn.
+Our next stop was pet friendly Fearrington Village near Chapel Hill.
+Surrounded by farm pastures and modeled after an old English hamlet, the developers created this charming residential community that includes an upscale inn, three restaurants, and stores offering an exceptional range of gifts, home and garden items, apparel, and fresh flowers.
+There’s even an English garden next to the inn.

-Next on the agenda was finding an off-leash dog park so Ty and Buster could burn off our lunch calories.
-Following a recommendation from a fellow lunch guest, we headed to the Henry Anderson III Community Park in the nearby town of Carrboro.
-Large … fenced in … and lots of well-behaved dogs having fun.
+Next on our agenda was finding an off-leash dog park so Ty and Buster could burn off the lunch calories.
+Following the advice of a fellow lunch guest, we headed to the Henry Anderson III Community Park in the nearby town of Carrboro.
+This large, fenced park was just the ticket, with lots of well-behaved dogs having fun.

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.